siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 003 Continuity.md

 Continuity is therefore the statement that an ordered difference between registrations is a redistribution of the same energy, locally accountable by transport.
-The scalar change in $u$ and the vector accounting by $\mathbf S$ are two expressions of the same continuous event.
+The scalar change in $u$, the continuous joining flow $\mathbf F$, and the ordered bookkeeping by $\mathbf S$ are three writings of the same continuous event.
 It gives closed bookkeeping.

 We now turn to exploring the implied consequences of this energy accounting in free space.